mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1_custom_resource_definition/README.md

 ######  TypeString

 preserveUnknownFields indicates that object fields which are not specified in the OpenAPI schema should be preserved when persisting to storage. apiVersion, kind, metadata and known fields inside metadata are always preserved.
-If false, schemas must be defined for all versions.
-Defaults to true in v1beta for backwards compatibility.
-Deprecated: will be required to be false in v1.
-Preservation of unknown fields can be specified in the validation schema using the `x-kubernetes-preserve-unknown-fields: true` extension.
+This field is deprecated in favor of setting `x-preserve-unknown-fields` to true in `spec.versions[*].schema.openAPIV3Schema`.
 See https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#pruning-versus-preserving-unknown-fields for details.
 #### scope

 ###### Required •  TypeString

 scope indicates whether the defined custom resource is cluster- or namespace-scoped.
 Allowed values are `Cluster` and `Namespaced`.
 Default is `Namespaced`.
-## subresources

-subresources specify what subresources the defined custom resource has.
-If present, this field configures subresources for all versions.
-Top-level and per-version subresources are mutually exclusive.

-## scale

-scale indicates the custom resource should serve a `/scale` subresource that returns an `autoscaling/v1` Scale object.

-#### label_selector_path

-######  TypeString

-labelSelectorPath defines the JSON path inside of a custom resource that corresponds to Scale `status.selector`.
-Only JSON paths without the array notation are allowed.
-Must be a JSON Path under `.status` or `.spec`.
-Must be set to work with HorizontalPodAutoscaler.
-The field pointed by this JSON path must be a string field (not a complex selector struct) which contains a serialized label selector in string form.
-More info: https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions#scale-subresource If there is no value under the given path in the custom resource, the `status.selector` value in the `/scale` subresource will default to the empty string.
-#### spec_replicas_path

-###### Required •  TypeString

-specReplicasPath defines the JSON path inside of a custom resource that corresponds to Scale `spec.replicas`.
-Only JSON paths without the array notation are allowed.
-Must be a JSON Path under `.spec`.
-If there is no value under the given path in the custom resource, the `/scale` subresource will return an error on GET.
-#### status_replicas_path

-###### Required •  TypeString

-statusReplicasPath defines the JSON path inside of a custom resource that corresponds to Scale `status.replicas`.
-Only JSON paths without the array notation are allowed.
-Must be a JSON Path under `.status`.
-If there is no value under the given path in the custom resource, the `status.replicas` value in the `/scale` subresource will default to 0.
-## validation

-validation describes the schema used for validation and pruning of the custom resource.
-If present, this validation schema is used to validate all versions.
-Top-level and per-version schemas are mutually exclusive.

-#### open_apiv3_schema

-######  TypeString

-openAPIV3Schema is the OpenAPI v3 schema to use for validation and pruning.
-#### version

-######  TypeString

-version is the API version of the defined custom resource.
-The custom resources are served under `/apis/<group>/<version>/...`.
-Must match the name of the first item in the `versions` list if `version` and `versions` are both specified.
-Optional if `versions` is specified.
-Deprecated: use `versions` instead.
 ## versions

 versions is the list of all API versions of the defined custom resource.
-Optional if `version` is specified.
-The name of the first item in the `versions` list must match the `version` field if `version` and `versions` are both specified.
 Version names are used to compute the order in which served versions are listed in API discovery.
 If the version string is "kube-like", it will sort above non "kube-like" version strings, which are ordered lexicographically.
 "Kube-like" versions start with a "v", then are followed by a number (the major version), then optionally the string "alpha" or "beta" and another number (the minor version).
 These are sorted first by GA > beta > alpha (where GA is a version with no suffix such as beta or alpha), and then by comparing major version, then minor version.
 An example sorted list of versions: v10, v2, v1, v11beta2, v10beta3, v3beta1, v12alpha1, v11alpha2, foo1, foo10.

 ## additional_printer_columns

 additionalPrinterColumns specifies additional columns returned in Table output.
 See https://kubernetes.io/docs/reference/using-api/api-concepts/#receiving-resources-as-tables for details.
-Top-level and per-version columns are mutually exclusive.
-Per-version columns must not all be set to identical values (top-level columns should be used instead).
-If no top-level or per-version columns are specified, a single column displaying the age of the custom resource is used.
+If no columns are specified, a single column displaying the age of the custom resource is used.

 #### description